-The NCAA Tournament field has finally been set for the 2015-16 season.
-This is the most exciting times of year.
+The NCAA Tournament is one of the most exciting times of the year.
 More than 40 million Americans fill out over 70 million brackets.
 That is a lot of competition.

 Our goal here is to help you be better than average.
 We want to help you fill out more winners and increase your chances of winning.
 That’s why we put together a list of bracket tips and offer our expert bracket picks for free.

 Probability of Each Seed Advancing to Next Round in NCAA Tournament